-A cluster headache typically lasts for about six to 12 weeks, and in between attacks there may be periods of remission that last weeks, months, or even years.
+Those who suffer from cluster headaches find they often last for about six to 12 weeks.
+In between attacks, there may be periods of remission that last weeks, months, or even years.
 In some people, cluster headaches can be chronic for up to a year or more with very few (and very brief) remissions.
 Men are more likely than women to suffer from the cluster headache phenomenon; the tendency also is more common in smokers.
 Alcohol (particularly red wine) may trigger an attack.

 As with migraine symptoms, a cluster headache may be preceded by an aura, and tend to be focused on one side of the head.
 The pain of a cluster headache is sudden, piercing, and extremely severe; if you’re asleep when one strikes, it will likely wake you.
 A cluster headache reaches peak strength within about 10 minutes and continues at that intensity for anywhere up to three hours.